spectrocloud/librarium/docs/docs-content/clusters/cluster-management/platform-settings/pause-platform-upgrades.md

 ## Pause Agent Upgrade Scopes

-You can manage agent upgrade behavior in three scopes:
+Upgrades can be paused and resumed in the following scopes:

 - Pause upgrades for a single cluster
 - Pause upgrades for all clusters within a project